Macarthur FC: Rivalries

-Macarthur FC has a rivalry with the Western Sydney Wanderers.
+Macarthur has a rivalry with the Western Sydney Wanderers.
 The rivalry is largely based on geography, with both teams based in Greater Western Sydney.
 The two clubs first met in the opening round of the 2020–21 A-League season on 30 December 2020, with Macarthur winning the match 1–0 after a goal scored by Mark Milligan.
 On 6 February 2021, in the following derby, Macarthur drew 2–2 at home with goals by Aleksandar Jovanovic and Aleksandar Šušnjar.